Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 'persistent_workers': True, # If True, the data loader will not shutdown the worker processes after a dataset has been consumed once.
 This allows to maintain the worker dataset instances alive.

-'pin_memory': True, # If True, the data loader will copy Tensors into CUDA pinned memory before returning them.
+'pin_memory': 'cuda' in device, # If True, the data loader will copy Tensors into CUDA pinned memory before returning them.
 Useful when using GPU.

-'pin_memory_device': device, # Specifies the device where the data should be loaded.
+'pin_memory_device': device if 'cuda' in device else '', # Specifies the device where the data should be loaded.
 Commonly set to use the GPU.

 }